One of the easiest ways to enjoy our favorite savory meat is cooking bacon in the oven. Have you tried bakin’ your bacon?

 STEP 2 | Arrange bacon strips on a foil-lined baking sheet.
 (Don’t add parchment paper, which could catch on fire under the hot broiler.)

 STEP 3 | Broil until the top of the bacon is brown and crispy, about 5-7 minutes.
 Watch carefully so it doesn’t over cook.

 STEP 4 | Use tongs or a spatula to turn the bacon strips over.
 Return to the oven and broil until the the other side is browned and crispy, 2 to 4 more minutes.
 Drain on paper towels and serve.

 With any of these three methods, you can easily save the bacon fat for other uses.
 Let the bacon grease cool to room temperature on the pan, and carefully pour it in a sealable container to use for cooking.
 (Here’s our guide about what to do with bacon grease.)

 Or you can carefully fold the foil towards the center of the pan to contain the grease and discard it.

 Make Your Own Pre-Cooked Bacon

 You can easily refrigerate a batch of cooked bacon and reheat it the next day.
 This is a great option if you’re preparing breakfast or brunch for a group of people and want to cook ahead so you can enjoy the party!

-When you’re ready to reheat it, preheat the oven to 350 degrees F, line a baking sheet with parchment paper, and arrange the slices in a single layer.
+Preheat the oven to 325 degrees F, line a baking sheet with parchment paper (no aluminum foil is needed for reheating), and arrange the bacon slices in a single layer.
 Cook until hot and just starting to sizzle, about 10 minutes.
 Cool on a pan for a few minutes before serving.

 You might also enjoy our guide about how to cook wavy bacon in the oven.